 Visit www.bhc.edu/orientation to sign up.

-To learn more about clubs, organizations and events on campus, stop by the Student Life Office at the Quad-Cities Campus in Building 4 or the Advising Center at the East Campus in Building A.
+Learn more about clubs, organizations and events on campus by stopping by the Student Life Office at the Quad-Cities Campus in Building 4 or the Advising Center at the East Campus in Building A.

 Visit www.bhc.edu/studentlife for more information.

 Have you been to campus yet?
 Plan a visit.

 Are you taking classes at Black Hawk College while attending another college?
 In addition to this checklist, be sure to enter the code NDS – TRANSFER as your Program of Study when you apply.
 Also make sure the courses you take will meet requirements for your degree or major at your home college or university.
 Transfer Course Equivalencies